 Many people would argue that this is enough – or has to be enough – and that they function perfectly well with this amount of sleep.

-What Lack Of Sleep Does To Your Brain – 11 Critical Effects You Need To Be Aware Of
+Effects of Lack of Sleep On Your Brain – 11 Critical Effects You Need To Be Aware Of

 Lack of sleep has a surprising number of adverse effects on the body and the brain.